MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessAndFilePolicies.md

     **Note**: Having Conditional Access app control is a requirement to setting up Access policies in **Microsoft Defender for Cloud Apps**.

 1. This task requires a **SAML** application provider to be created within your tenant.
 Review the list of applications and note that Azure AD is not in the list, but you can select **Manage app with Azure AD**.
+# RobertS - This step was confusing.
+You opened the SAML dialog box shown in the pricture above this comment, and that worked.
+If you use the dropdown I agree that you don't see Azure AD.
+But you also don't see Manage with Azure AD in this SAML dialog.
+You have to close the dialog; and go back to the ACTIONS mention, then choose More Actions, and then you can find Manage with Azure AD.

 1. Select **Manage app with Azure AD**. **Note**: the **Azure AD Gallery** and a tile will open for **Workplace for Facebook**.
+# RobertS - So when I open the Manage app with Azure AD it does go to the AD Galleary.
+But it is highlighting the PINTEREST page, because that is what we had open in the Defender for Cloud Apps page.
+There does not appear to be anything I can do here but close the Pinterest page.
+The Sign-up for Pinterest is greyed out.

 1. Select **Create**.
 This will allow users to connect their LinkedIn profile into their Azure AD user account.
+# RobertS - If I close the Pinterest dialog in the Azure AD Gallery - then I don't have a CREATE option.
+I do get a +Create your own application item.
+Is that what you want me to click.
+It does not have anything to do with Facebook, which I see in the next step.
+If you go back to the Defender for Cloud Apps page (close the gallery) and switch to Facebook.
+Then the steps seem to match again.

 1. This creates a single sign-on connection for **Facebook** utilizing **Azure AD**.
 After the application is added, a new window will open with the **Application ID** and **Object ID**.
 These will be needed for completing single sign on setup.